Chief Executive Officer

-Delphi provides fundraising event support, as well as design and layout functions for internal publications.
-She also serves as a member of the communications team.
+Delphi oversees all aspects related to the creation, coordination and execution of School's Out Washington's annual fundraising and stewardship events, with a special focus on Impact Youth.
+She also provides design and layout functions for internal publications and marketing pieces.
 Delphi, originally from the island of Maui, received a B.A. in Political Science from the University of Hawai'i – Manoa.
 After relocating to Washington State, she earned a Certificate of Study in Public Relations from the University of Washington.
-In her free time, she enjoys playing soccer with several recreational teams.
+In her free time, she enjoys Seattle's restaurant/food truck scene and playing indoor soccer with several recreational teams.

 Database and Web Communications Coordinator

 Jon Sayer is School's Out's webmaster and manages the organization's customer relationship database.
-He recieved his BA in Journalism from Western Washington University in 2008.
+He received his BA in Journalism from Western Washington University in 2008.
 After working in non-profit website management at such organizations as YES!
 Magazine, One NorthWest, and Crosscut Public Media, Jon spent two years teaching English as a Peace Corps Volunteer in Romania, where he created Teach Like A PCV, a TEFL resources website.
 He joined School's Out Washington in February, 2014.
-In his spare time he is a writer and hiker in between playing video games far too much.
+In his spare time he is a writer, hiker, and traveller.